 La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Are you wondering where you can check out some Cancun Cenotes?
 Unfortunately, there are no cenotes in Cancun that you can visit.
-The closest cenotes to Cancun are located along the Ruta de Los Cenotes Puerto Morelos.
+The closest cenotes to Cancun are located along the Ruta de Los Cenotes in Puerto Morelos.

-As a matter of fact, among the things to do in Riviera Maya, La Ruta de Los cenotes (the cenote route) is one of the most interesting.
+As a matter of fact, among the things to do in Riviera Maya, La Ruta de Los Cenotes (the cenote route) is one of the most interesting.
 You can, in fact, visit so many cenotes in one day, because they are located along a road, one after the other.

 girl on a zipline over a lake